ITSEC-ASIA-ID/Competitions/CTF/2025/SNYK25-FetchTheFlag/crypto/README.md

 ![Image](https://github.com/user-attachments/assets/98953612-1055-45c1-9e26-6ed0ca554420)

-later on the competition, the author actually give the source code of the application to avoid it being to guessy
+later on the competition, the author actually give the source code of the application to avoid it being too guessy

 ```js
 app.post('/api/submit/:token', (req, res, next) => {